 The mission of our firm incorporates a focus on “proven, time-tested investment solutions.”
 Such solutions for our clients include a proactive approach to research and analysis of the funds that make up our portfolios.

 First of all, when I meet together with folks for the first time, I don’t start out right away by making recommendations about what they should invest in.
 As a Certified Financial Planner®, I focus first of all on assessing their situation and needs and helping them think through the process of retirement planning.
 I build a financial plan, then buy investments to fit that plan.
 We approach investing from a long-term perspective and avoid the lure of attempting to “time” the stock market for short-term gains.

 We believe that fund managers should be reviewed on a regular basis to make sure they are still the best of the best.
 So then, how do we go about selecting the funds for our recommended list?
 Following are some of our ongoing investment practices so that once we recommend a fund or an investment strategy for a person, we don’t just “buy and forget:”

 - I subscribe to Morningstar, which is the most well-known mutual fund research firm.
 This service provides research reports, portfolio trackers and many relevant articles, along with fund analysis and recommendations.
 Because there are over 2,900 mutual funds, I use this service to screen for the best funds available.

-- I consult together with a group of financial advisors through a monthly conference call.
+- I consult together with other financial advisors.
 Through this peer interaction, we are able to compare tools for conducting the best funds analysis as well as share best practices with one another.

 - I make use of research available from Charles Schwab & Co., Inc. (“Schwab”).
 (Dickinson Investment Advisors has selected Schwab as primary custodian for our clients’ accounts.)

-- I subscribe to research resources through Litman Gregory and Briefing.com.
+- I subscribe to research resources through Litman Gregory AdvisorIntelligence.